Full Moon December 2025: Cold Moon Meaning and Rituals

 Night of Silence Ritual

-This is one of my favorite rituals during December that is truly so simple.
-The world can be chaotic, and finding quiet moments for ourselves can be hard.
+This is one of my favorite December full moon rituals, and it’s so simple.
+The world can be chaotic, and finding quiet moments for ourselves can be difficult.
 A Night of Silence is a chance to embrace the dark and stillness.

 Begin in a dark and quiet space; set aside any distractions.
 I recommend wearing headphones and playing any music that resonates with you.
 Light candles and incense or use ambient lighting (basically, don’t turn on the big light 😊) to create a serene atmosphere.

-Use this time to sit and connect with yourself, feel your feelings, and reflect on the year gone by.
-I love to journal (see prompt ideas below), meditate, or practice some divination.
+Use this time to connect with yourself, feel your feelings, and reflect on the year gone by.
+I love to journal (see the prompt ideas below), meditate, or practice some divination.
 Here are some divination ideas to help get you started.

 Outdoor Altar Ritual For The Birds